Relative-partitioned index theorem: Some constructions in relative K-theory of coarse spaces

-Here the vertical morphisms are induced by inclusion and the morphisms $A$'s are the assembly map and its relative counterpart, c.f. \cite[p.11]{RoeSiegel-Sheaf}.
+Here the vertical morphisms are induced by inclusion while the morphisms $A$'s are assembly maps(see \cite[p.11]{RoeSiegel-Sheaf}).

 The closed subspace $Y$ is a complete metric space, so it has its own $K$-homology and coarse $C^*$-algebras.
-Extension by zero defines a natural maps from these absolute object to the corresponding relative object associated to the inclusion $Y\subset X$.
-These inclusions defines the following natural isomorphisms \cite[p.10]{siegel2012mayer}:
+A suitable extension by zero defines a natural maps from these absolute objects to the corresponding relative objects associated to the inclusion $Y\subset X$.
+These inclusions define the following natural isomorphisms \cite[p.10]{siegel2012mayer}:

 Now we are going to state and prove the relative version of the Mayer-Vietoris exact sequence.
 For this purpose let $N\subset X$ be a closed subset that partitions $X$ into closed subset $X^+$ and $X^-$ such that $X^+\cap X^-=N$.
 We assume this partitioning be excisive, i.e. for any $r>0$, there is $r'>0$ such that